nguyenpnx-fsds/mlops5/2-rag/demo/README.md

-# Welcome to demo about the basic RAG pipeline
+# Welcome to demo about the lesson 2 - Basic RAG pipeline

 ## Setup